Lets Chat - Request a Callback

 (b) ICS shall provide the Services to You during the period beginning on the Commencing Date, as outlined in Item 2 of the Schedule and continuing until this Agreement terminates.

-(c) This Agreement may be terminated with at least one (1) weeks’ notice in writing, given by:
+Individual contracts may be terminated with at least two (2) weeks’ notice in writing, given by:

 (i) You to ICS; or